csci104/site/labs/lab0/index.md

 ```bash
 cd ~/Documents/cs104-repos
 ```

-Each week, the lab material will be posted to the `resources` repository.
-Let us perform the one-time `clone` of the repo.

 1. Type `git clone git@github.com:usc-csci104-spring2026/resources.git`
 2. It should download and create a folder named `resources` where you will then find a `README.md` file.
 You can verify by typing `cd resources` and then `ls` to list the files.
 You should see `README.md` listed.
 If successful, your terminal should look something like this.